 5052 community mural

-Through a collaboration between eight local artists and eight youth, the 5052 Community Mural Project involves the creation and display of a Northern-inspired mural, which will be erected on the corner of 50th Street and 52nd Avenue (hence the name 5052), contributing to a more welcoming and culturally-relevant space.
+Through a collaboration between five local artists and nine youth, the 5052 Community Mural Project involves the creation and display of a Northern-inspired mural, which is installed on the corner of 50th Street and 52nd Avenue (hence the name 5052), contributing to a more welcoming and culturally-relevant space.

 The beautification of this downtown location with the addition of this community-led mural is important in improving the livelihood of the downtown core of our city.
-In addition, the process itself will be very important; the artists and youth will develop a mentor/mentee relationship over the span of the project, which is valuable for all involved.
+In addition, the process itself was very important; the artists and youth developed a mentor/mentee relationship over the span of the project, which was valuable for all involved.

 1) providing opportunity for youth to develop relationships with mentors, to develop new skills, to have an outlet for creativity, and to develop a new sense of purpose